 Self-interest (source) bias

-They talk about how they ran econometric modelling across 3 years of data on 21 top advertisers in Australia.
+It used econometric modelling across 3 years of data on 21 top advertisers in Australia.
 There are lots of specific-sounding ROI numbers.
 Specific numbers always sound more believable, right?

 Availability and confirmation bias